New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

-Now let us define the equivalence relation in the analogy to the $\mathbb{R}^{n}$ case.
-Since in \cite{geometry} the authors take the strongest constraint on the mollifier, one would expect that strong results will be obtained, but the definition is more complicated.
-And in fact, standard results (such as embedding of smooth function multiplying distribution is equivalent to multiplication of their embeddings) are not valid here \cite{geometry}.
-That is why the authors formulate stronger concept of $k$-association, saying that $U\in\Gamma_{C}$ is $k$ associated to function $f$, if ~~
+Now let us define the equivalence relation in analogy to the $\mathbb{R}^{n}$ case.
+Since in \cite{geometry} the strongest constraint on the mollifier is taken, one would expect that strong results will be obtained, but the definition is more complicated.
+And in fact, standard results (such as embedding of smooth function multiplying distribution is equivalent to product of their embeddings) are not valid here \cite{geometry}.
+That is why the stronger concept of $k$-association is formulated.
+It states that $U\in\Gamma_{C}$ is $k$ associated to function $f$, if ~~

 uniformly on compact sets for all ~$l\leq k$.
-The cited paper does not contain definition of $k$ equivalence between two generalized functions, but it can be easily derived.
+The cited paper does not contain a precise definition of $k$ equivalence between two generalized functions, but it can be easily derived.

-Now all these concepts can be easily generalized and adapted for arbitrary generalized tensor fields (defined as before).